Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 > The real architecture of an organization becomes visible in who is allowed to make which decisions.

-When decision rights are clear, teams move faster.
+When decision rights are clear, teams can move faster.

 When they are unclear, governance becomes informal, political, and unpredictable.